SfisoNxumalo/KpWaterBillingSystem/mds/Contribution.md

 # Contributing

 Thank you for your interest in contributing to the KP Water Billing System!
+Don't worry I will take you through it step-by-step, as well as provide you with guidance even if you do not know anything about programming.

 ## Prerequisites
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) installed